 - Cover the rice pot with a tight-fitting lid and put over medium heat.
 After 2 to 3 minutes, the water should come to a full boil.
 (You may see some liquid begin overflowing.)
 Turn the heat to low/medium and heat the rice for about 6 minutes.
 Remove the lid and confirm that all of the water has been absorbed by the rice.
 Then turn the heat to very low, cook the covered rice for 8 minutes, then turn burner off.

-- In a small pot, add the remaining 2 cups of water and the Kayanoya Dashi Stock Powder packet.
+- In a small pot, add the remaining 2 cups of water and packet of dashi.
 Bring to a simmer over medium heat, and cook the stock for 2 minutes.
 Remove the packet from the pot and discard.
 Transfer cooked rice into a medium bowl.

 - Add 1 tablespoon of prepared shoyu, sake, and sugar sauce to the rice, and mix with a spatula.
 (The remaining sauce can be stored for 2 weeks in the refrigerator.
 Use as a teriyaki-style sauce for cooked chicken, seafood, pork, and beef.)